LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 Once the app is installed on your LiveEngage account and a new campaign has been set up, you can begin creating buttons or banners to engage consumers on your mobile app.
 These engagements are created in the **engagement studio**, where a campaign wizard will guide you through the process.

-**To create a new engagement, click** “**Add engagemen**t” under the desired campaign, then select “**Mobile App**” as the data source.
-This will open the settings page within the campaign wizard.
+**To create a new engagement, click** “**Add engagement**” under the desired campaign, then select “**Mobile App**” as the data source.
+This will open the settings page within the Campaign Builder.
 There are three stages for creating mobile engagements: **settings, entry point and behavior.**

 ![](/img/add-messaging-to-your-mobile-app-2.png)